Preprints

 | 30 Mar 2023

-Status: a revised version of this preprint is currently under review for the journal ESurf.
+Status: a revised version of this preprint was accepted for the journal ESurf and is expected to appear here in due course.

 Knickpoints and Fixpoints: The Evolution of Fluvial Morphology under the Combined Effect of Fault Uplift and Dam Obstruction on a Soft Bedrock River